-Depending on the options you take you will have between 6-8 hours of lectures per week.
-Where inperson lecturing occurs, a lecture timetable for each term will be made available on the course website https://mmathphys.physics.ox.ac.uk/course-schedule.
-For online teaching, you will be sent a document providing links to access recorded lectures or to access live-streamed lectures.
+Depending on the options you take, you should normally have 6-8 hours of lectures per week.
+A lecture timetable for each term will be made available on the course website here.
+You will also be able to access recorded lectures and live-streamed lectures when available.
 Please do not share these links outside your cohort.
-If you have a friend on another Maths/Physics related degree at the University of Oxford who would like to access lecture links, please direct them to either the course lecturer or mmathphys@physics.ox.ac.uk and one of us will be able to determine if the student can be given access.
+If you have a friend on another Maths/Physics related degree at the University of Oxford who would like to access lecture links, please direct them to either the course lecturer or the MTP Course Administrator.